Seasoning a Humidor with Boveda Packs: The Complete 14-Day Guide

 Why Seasoning Your Humidor is Mandatory for Cigar Health

-1. The "Desiccant Effect" of Dry Cedar
+1. The "Desiccant Effect" of Dry Spanish Cedar

-Most quality humidors are lined with Spanish cedar.
+Most quality wooden humidors are lined with Spanish cedar.
 While this wood is prized for its aroma and moisture-wicking properties, it starts its life in a kiln-dried, "thirsty" state.

 2. Structural Integrity and the Seal